 News of her father’s death shatters Queen Meera’s peaceful life.
-King Nakul is invading Malla, while her brother Prince Jay is fighting a battle in neighboring Sunda.
-Can she stop Nakul without revealing the deadly secret she holds?
-She makes a fatal mistake, allowing her heart to rule her head.
-Will it destroy everything she cherishes?
+King Nakul is invading Malla, while her brother, Prince Jay, is fighting a battle in neighboring Sunda.
+Can she stop Nakul without revealing the deadly secret she holds about her family?

 I am returning to the Land of Magadha in book two of the series, set a few years later, and with many familiar characters.
 I left plenty of hanging threads in book 1, and I am having fun pulling them to see what unravels and what tightens into a knot.

 I am making steady progress in my second book set in the Land of Magadha.
 It starts a few years after Heir to Malla and has several characters introduced in book 1.

 Heir to Malla is available everywhere books are sold and is a historical fantasy without magic based in the fictional land of Magadha.
 I am running a free Instagram giveaway for Heir to Malla in the US.
 Please check it out.

 In book 2, our protagonists are older and in power, and their challenges pit duty vs. following their heart’s desires.
 I am deeply interested in exploring what makes someone a good ruler, and monarchy provides a unique way to explore that.